 Epimedium sp. nov.
 'Spine Tingler'

 A form of an as yet, unnamed Chinese species collected by Darrell Probst in Sichuan Province.
 The long, narrow (1”) spiny leaflets emerge with a light chocolate wash in early spring.
 Later long, overarching stems of large lemon-yellow spidery flowers float over a mass of exceptional evergreen foliage.
 To 10".
 See www.epimediums.com for photo.
 Limited supply, fall ship only. $35

 Epimedium sp. nov.
 ‘Tarantula’ Cc.
 012418

 This clone has the narrowest leaves of any Epimedium in our entire collection.
 Delicate hair-like spines, run the edge of each leaf in a zig-zag pattern.
 Bears long, sprays of soft yellow flowers.
 Leaflets range in size from .25 to 5/8” across, and 3-4” in length, sporting an occasional simple leaf.
-Very limited supply, fall ship only. $125
+Sold out for 2017.

 Epimedium stellulatum "Narrow Leaf Forms"